view-components/view-components/doc/cookbook.md

     ->ignoreJs(['bootstrap', 'bootstrap-datepicker']);
 ```

-If you need to ignore css & js resources one concrete page, place this code before components rendering.
+If you need to ignore css & js resources on concrete page, place this code before components rendering.

 If you need to ignore css & js resources on all pages of your application, there is two options: